SmartSendApp/SSKitCore/README.md

 SSKit is a iOS AR Measurement tool you can use in your app to measure volume of objects.

+Dont forget to download SSKitCore.zip from [releases](https://github.com/SmartSendApp/SSKitCore/releases) and unzip in example project.

 ## Implemantation Guide

 1. Download the lastest SDK from [releases](https://github.com/SmartSendApp/SSKitCore/releases)